 Best smartphones you've probably never heard of

-You know the major players in the smartphone game: the best phones in the world today are made up of all the big names from Apple to HTC, Samsung to LG and beyond.
+You know the major players in the smartphone game: the best phones in the world today are made up of all the big names from Apple to HTC, Samsung to LG, OnePlus to Huawei and beyond.

 We've looked at their unique selling points, the main market it's aimed for - and just how hard it is to get your hands on one of these 'alternative' handsets if you're so desperate to stand out from the crowd.

-There's a small chance you may have heard of this phone if you live in the UK, but it's a smaller brand not many people have heard of.
-Let us fill you in: a lot about about the Wileyfox Storm hints at a premium phone, but the price point is surprisingly low.
+If you haven't heard of Wileyfox, let us fill you in: a lot about about the Wileyfox Swift 2 Plus hints at a premium phone, but the price point is surprisingly low.

-Wileyfox is a new start up that has put together a phone with a great 5.5-inch Full HD display, 32GB of storage, a 20MP camera and a (middling) Qualcomm Snapdragon 615 processor.
+Wileyfox is a new start up that has put together a phone with a great 5-inch 720p display, 32GB of storage, a 16MP camera and a (middling) Qualcomm Snapdragon 430 processor.

 But it's all about the price of the Wileyfox Storm.
-It's only £199, which for a phone with this high-spec is very impressive.
+It's only £189, which for a phone with this spec and premium design is very impressive.
 You just have to trust a smartphone brand you've never really heard of and live in the UK.

 - Availability: UK only, so far